liam macdonald / reviews

 Tim Jones

-“Liam Macdonald's Verge CD is EXCELLENT!
+“Liam Macdonald's Verge album is EXCELLENT!
 We especially like the first two tracks, 'Eagle and Snake' and 'Burning Blue' - A wonderful opener.”

 Radio Marabu, Berlin